Shooting update: Off-duty state trooper killed on U.S. 61 near Adams County, Jefferson County line - Mississippi's Best Community Newspaper

 Lee said everyone was noticeably heartbroken over the death of their fellow comrade.

-“Trooper from around this state were vehemently searching for clues and leads to direct them to a possible suspect.
+“Troopers from around this state were vehemently searching for clues and leads to direct them to a possible suspect.
 The State Crime Lab sent a team of forensic experts to work the crime scene,” Lee said.
 “This is a sad day, not only for law enforcement but family and friends of Lt.
 Morris.
 My deepest sympathy and prayers.”

 Jefferson County Sheriff James Bailey told WLBT news reporters that the shooting happened near 4 a.m.
 A suspect in the shooting remains at large.